 However, sometimes they get a little too ballsy, they think they know best, to heck with the experts.
 This, more often than not, leads to silly mistakes.

 Now in the classroom sphere, that’s OK.
-Live and learn — the point being one is in the classroom to learn.
+Live and learn — one is in the classroom to learn, after all.

 In the professional world, it plays out a little differently.